Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: introduction

-The ALP-photon oscillation depends on the astrophysical magnetic fields.
-As a simple approximation, in Ref. \cite{Cao:2023til,Baktash:2022gnf} the magnetic field in the host galaxy (HG) of GRB 221009A is assumed to be a constant 0.5 $\mu \rm G$ within a coherent length of 10 kpc.
-In order to consider a more realistic environment in the galaxy, the configuration of the HG magnetic field is assumed to be the same as that of the Milky Way in Ref.~\cite{Gonzalez:2022opy, Carenza:2022kjt}.
-As much information of the HG is absent, the impact of the unclear trajectories of the photons in the magnetic field is also investigated in Ref.~\cite{Carenza:2022kjt}.
-Fortunately, the recent observations of Hubble Space Telescope (HST) have revealed some important properties of the HG \cite{Levan:2023doz}.
-The HST observations show that the disc-like HG is viewed close to edge-on.
-GRB 221009A is found to be close to the nuclear regions of the HG with an offset of $0.25''$.
-Based on these results, an improved HG magnetic field model is constructed in Ref.~\cite{Troitsky:2023uwu}.
-Another detailed analysis of the HG magnetic field can also be found in Ref.~\cite{Galanti:2022pbg}.
+The ALP-photon oscillation effect depends on the astrophysical magnetic fields, and various studies have employed diverse models to characterize these fields.
+As a simple approximation, in Ref.~\cite{Cao:2023til,Baktash:2022gnf} the magnetic field in the host galaxy (HG) of GRB 221009A is assumed to be a uniform magnetic field of 0.5 $\mu \rm G$ with a length of $10~\mathrm{kpc}$.
+To better reflect the actual galactic environment, Ref.~\cite{Gonzalez:2022opy, Carenza:2022kjt} assume that the magnetic field configuration of the HG is identical to that of the Milky Way.
+Given the limited available information about the HG, Ref.~\cite{Carenza:2022kjt} investigates the influence of photon trajectories in the magnetic field.
+Fortunately, recent observations of Hubble Space Telescope (HST) have revealed important properties of the HG \cite{Levan:2023doz}.
+These observations indicate that the HG has a disc-like structure and is observed close to edge-on.
+Furthermore, GRB 221009A is found to be close to the core regions of the HG with an offset of $0.25''$.
+Based on these findings, an improved HG magnetic field model is constructed in Ref.~\cite{Troitsky:2023uwu}.
+Additionally, a detailed analysis of the HG magnetic field is available in Ref.~\cite{Galanti:2022pbg}.

-In this work, we study the impact of the HG magnetic field on the ALP constraints from the GRB 221009A observation of LHAASO.
-Three magnetic field models are considered, including the simple homogeneous magnetic field, the magnetic field model of the Milky Way, and the improved magnetic field model provided by Ref.~\cite{Troitsky:2023uwu}.
-We set the constraints on the ALP parameters using the ${\rm CL_s}$ method \cite{Read:2002hq_cls} as \cite{Gao:2023dvn} and compare the constraints based on the different magnetic field models.
+In this study, we focus on examining the influence of the HG magnetic field of GRB 221009A on the ALP effect, deriving constraints from the observation by LHAASO.
+Three magnetic field models are considered, including the simple homogeneous magnetic field, the Jansson \& Farrar magnetic field model of the Milky Way \cite{Jansson:2012rt}, and the improved magnetic field model proposed by Ref.~\cite{Troitsky:2023uwu}.
+We establish constraints on the ALP parameters using the ${\rm CL_s}$ method \cite{Read:2002hq_cls} as \cite{Gao:2023dvn}, and compare these constraints derived from different magnetic field models.